March 2015 saw series one of the latest adaptation of Poldark broadcast on BBC Television.

 Filming for the second series took place in Cornwall during Autumn 2015.
-Series two will cover two books, Jeremy Poldark and Warleggan.
-Poldark returns to BBC One on Sunday September 4th 2016 and runs for ten episodes.
+Series two covered two books, Jeremy Poldark and Warleggan.
+Series 2 of Poldark was screened on BBC One from Sunday September 4th 2016 and ran for ten episodes.

 West Wheal Owles

 Cornwall was the natural choice for many of the filming locations for the series.